This page may contain affiliate links. Learn More.

 In addition, agriculture practices in China include fertilizing crops with raw sewage.
 We’re taking fresh humanure folks.
 Human feces.
 These practices are not allowed in food production in the U.S. but when food is imported, it is unknown how it is cultivated.

 The bottom line is, growing your own food ensures your health and safety.
-You can grow a year’s supply of garlic every year and know where your garlic is coming from.
-Click here to see more about garlic from China.
+You can grow a year’s supply of superfood garlic every year and know where your garlic is coming from.

 You can grow your own garlic in pots or other containers easily as well as in the ground.
 It’s one of the easiest crops to grow.
 And it will grow in small garden spaces.
 You plant it in the fall and it grows throughout the winter and spring.
 In Oklahoma, we plant garlic in September or October.
 That is for zone 7.

 To grow your own garlic, you need a head of garlic that is not from the produce aisle of your store.
 Store-bought garlic is treated with growth inhibitors to keep it from sprouting.
 That will prohibit you from having garlicy success.

 Once you buy your seed garlic, you can just save garlic from that crop to use as seed the next year.
 I have only bought garlic seed once in 9 seasons and we are still growing it.